 For me, the decision is easy: I want my Okinawan sweet potatoes, lol, so I don’t take a chance.
 I order early.
 This year (2021), mine arrived a full month before they’ll be planted, as we’re still having floods and the occasional overnight dip into the 30°Fs here in March and April.

-I keep them in their little plastic shipping bags, rolled down to expose the upper leaves for aeration, sitting firmly in a ramekin in a morning-sunny window until I’m ready to plant.
+Once the slips arrive, I keep them in their little plastic shipping bags, rolled down to expose the upper leaves for aeration, sitting firmly in a ramekin in a morning-sunny window until I’m ready to plant.
 Keep the soil plugs lightly watered, and the slips will thrive.
 This year’s slips:

 When to Plant the Slips